electricbookworks/electric-book/README.md

 The guidance below will get you started.
 You will also need to consult the docs for more detail as you create books this way.
 Those are in the `_docs` folder here, or you can read [the current template docs online](https://electricbookworks.github.io/electric-book/docs/), keeping in mind that your project might not include the latest updates to the template.

-### Quick start with Gitpod
+### Quick start with GitHub Codespaces

-The fastest way to get working is by using [Gitpod](https://gitpod.io).
-If you open this project with Gitpod, Gitpod will automatically create a virtual machine for you to work on in your browser – no need to install anything on your own computer.
-To do that:
+The fastest way to get working is by using GitHub Codespaces.
+On any repo page on GitHub, look for the 'Code' button, and click through to create a Codespace.

+Codespaces will automatically create a virtual machine for you to work on in your browser – no need to install anything on your own computer.
-1. Go to this repo's page on GitHub.
-(This can be the [original page](https://github.com/electricbookworks/electric-book/) or the page for the fork or branch you want to work in.)
-2. In the browser address bar, insert this *before* the URL: `https://gitpod.io/#`.
-Then hit enter.
-3. Follow the prompts to create a Gitpod workspace, using your GitHub account.
-If you're prompted to choose an editor, we recommend the VS Code (browser) option.
-4. After a few minutes, your Gitpod workspace will appear: a code editor and a Terminal for you to enter the commands described below.

 ### Setup